Creta5164/RMMV-MZ-DirectorView/README.md

 - ~~RPG Maker MV Only~~
   ~~Since Causality (因果律) was based on the RPG Maker MV, so DirectorView is works with MV environment.~~
-  This problem was closed (See https://github.com/Creta5164/DirectorViewMV/issues/1)
+  This problem has been closed (See https://github.com/Creta5164/DirectorViewMV/issues/1)

 ![lookahead](./lookahead.gif)
 - Lookahead view support